-In consumer society most people earn high incomes and spend then on purchasing large volumes of goods and services.
+In consumer society most people earn high incomes and spend them on purchasing large volumes of goods and services.
 We do not live simply or make many things for ourselves.
 The typical suburb could hardly be better designed to maximise consumption.
 All goods and services must be brought in, access is mostly by car, which is a very resource-expensive way of travelling, most people must travel out to work and for leisure, and all wastes must be transported out.
 People consume a lot of goods produced overseas.

 Third World poverty and under-development are primarily due to the way the unjust global economy allows the rich countries to take most of the resources and forces the Third World to devote much of its productive capacity to stocking rich world supermarkets.
 The one fifth of the world’s people who live in rich countries are getting and using up about 4/5 of all the resources produced in the world.
 They are consuming resources at a per capita rate that is 15-20 times that of the poorest half of the world's people.

 Environmental destruction is mainly due to the fact that we are taking too much from nature and dumping too many wastes back into nature.
-Again what will the problem be like if/when 9 billion live as Americans or Australians want to.
+Again what will the problem be like if/when 9 billion people live as Americans or Australians want to.

 Armed conflicts are mostly due to struggles to get control of resources and markets.
 If everyone remains determined to become more and more affluent without limit increasing conflict is highly likely.